elephantrobotics/myCobot320-docs/1-ProductIntroduction/1.4-AccessoriesTools/1.4.1-Gripper/4-FlexibleGripper.md

 - The modular design of the soft-touch gripper is light in weight and can be freely arranged and combined according to the size of the panel.

 - The clamping force of traditional cylinders is generally large, and the force is difficult to control.
 The edge of the clamping panel is easy to pinch and warp.
-The single-finger clamping force of the flexible jaws is precise and controllable, and will not pinch fragile workpieces.
+The single-finger clamping force of the flexible gripper is precise and controllable, and will not pinch fragile workpieces.

 **working principle**